 - We expect them to initially struggle with great technique in their blocks, strikes, kicks, and stances.
 We also expect them to initially look sloppy when jumping, spinning, switching feet, etc.

-- The goal for our program is to get them to perform technical blocks, strikes, kicks, and stances while applying power.
+- The goal of our program is to get them to perform technical blocks, strikes, kicks, and stances while applying power.
 Also, our goal is to get them to apply speed to motion without looking sloppy.

 - Intellectually– they are extremely bright, but they typically have a hard time concentrating during distractions.